objectbox/objectbox-java/README.md

   </a>
 </p>

-# Java Database (+ Kotlin, Android) for sustainable local data storage
+# ObjectBox Java Database (Kotlin, Android)

-Database for Java that's embedded into your Android, Linux, macOS, or Windows app.
-Store and manage data efficiently and effortlessly.
+Java database - simple but powerful, frugal but fast; embedded into your Android, Linux, macOS, iOS, or Windows app.
+Enjoy the speed, simplicity, and sustainability in your next app built with ObjectBox.

 ### Demo code